Can You Get Disability Benefits for High Blood Pressure?

 Over the years, uncontrolled high blood pressure can cause damage to your blood vessels, resulting in heart disease, kidney damage, eye problems, or brain injuries.
 If your hypertension has caused serious damage to other organs, you might qualify for Social Security disability benefits based on that damage and the resulting limitations.

 If you have secondary hypertension, you might qualify for disability based on the medical condition that caused your high blood pressure.
-For instance, if your hypertension was caused by an immune disorder like lupus or scleroderma, you might be able to meet the listing for the underlying disorder.
+So if your hypertension was caused by an immune disorder like lupus or scleroderma, for example, you might be able to meet the listing for the underlying disorder.

 How Does Hypertension Affect Your Ability to Function?

 When you're applying for disability benefits, Social Security is most concerned with the symptoms you experience and the way they limit your daily activities.
-For instance, if you have hypertension that's well controlled with medicine, a restrictive diet, and no other serious health conditions, you won't qualify for disability benefits.
+People with well-controlled high blood pressure (meaning it's being successfully managed with medicine and diet) who have no other serious health conditions aren't likely to qualify for disability benefits, since hypertension doesn't significantly impact their normal routine.

 But if your high blood pressure has caused a serious heart condition, like an enlarged heart, the resulting symptoms might seriously limit the kind of work you could do.
 Whether your medical condition was caused by hypertension or your high blood pressure was caused by something else, you can get disability benefits if you can demonstrate that you have limitations that make you unable to work in any type of job on a consistent basis.